Directions from Craignure ferry terminal

-Mull Spotive (cycling competition) takes place on Sunday 7th June 2020
+Mull Spotive (cycling competition) usually takes place the first Sunday in June

-The Mull Highland Games takes place on Thursday 23rd July 2020
+The Mull Highland Games usually takes place a Thursday, around 20th – 25th July

-Tobermory RNLI fund raising day will be on Sunday 16th August 2020
+Tobermory RNLI fund raising day is usually on the middle Sunday in August

-The Mull Mòd takes place in middle September
+The Mull Mòd usually takes place in the middle of September

-The Mull Rally takes place over the weekend of 8th – 11th October 2020
+The Mull Rally usually takes place over the 2nd weekend of October

 Things To See & Do